gshanleybarr/gshanleybarr.github.io/_posts/2023-10-30-reproducing-SoVI.md

 ---
-title: "A Reproduction and Reanalysis of a Social Vulnerability Index"
+title: "Reproduction Analysis: A Reanalysis of a Social Vulnerability Index"
 excerpt_separator: "<!--more-->"
 categories:
   - Analysis